RayMarquina/dbt_project/CONTRIBUTING.md

 - Outline your planned implementation.
 If you want help getting started, ask!
 - Follow the steps outlined below to develop locally.
 Once you have opened a PR, one of the `dbt-core` maintainers will work with you to review your code.
 - Add a test!
 Tests are crucial for both fixes and new features alike.
 We want to make sure that code works as intended, and that it avoids any bugs  previously encountered.
 Currently, the best resource for understanding `dbt-core`'s [unit](test/unit) and [integration](test/integration) tests is the tests themselves.
 One of the maintainers can help by pointing out relevant examples.
+- Check your formatting and linting with [Flake8](https://flake8.pycqa.org/en/latest/#), [Black](https://github.com/psf/black), and the rest of the hooks we have in our [pre-commit](https://pre-commit.com/) [config](https://github.com/dbt-labs/dbt-core/blob/75201be9db1cb2c6c01fa7e71a314f5e5beb060a/.pre-commit-config.yaml).

 In some cases, the right resolution to an open issue might be tangential to the `dbt-core` codebase.
 The right path forward might be a documentation update or a change that can be made in user-space.
 In other cases, the issue might describe functionality that the `dbt-core` maintainers are unwilling or unable to incorporate into the `dbt-core` codebase.
 When it is determined that an open issue describes functionality that will not translate to a code change in the `dbt-core` repository, the issue will be tagged with the `wontfix` label (see below) and closed.